andywaite/unusable-podcast/podcasts/012-sound-design-in-ux.md

  - Unique sounds in technology
  - Faked sounds in cars
  - Jingles that are ear-worms
- - Autoplaying music on websites
+ - Auto-playing music on websites
  - David comments on the usability of a self-checkout and almost gets punched
  - Andy bum-shuffles on a water slide